karinamahi/hello-lucene/README.md

 writer.close();
 ```

-And then, I search for "tv" and have the following output:
+And then, I search for `tv` and have the following output:
 ```text
 Found 3 products.
 1 - TV